Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Conflicts can be both actual and perceived.
 An actual conflict is a conflict that objectively exists and can be recognized by all parties, such as when you are representing multiple clients with competing interests in the same transaction.
 A perceived conflict is one where a conflict may not in fact exist, but a reasonable person might think that it does.

 As discussed below, the Real Estate Services Rules prescribe the duties that you owe to your clients.
 This includes an obligation to avoid actual and perceived conflicts of interest whenever possible.
-In situations where the conflict cannot be avoided despite your best efforts, you are required to disclose to your client the conflict immediately and seek instruction.
+In situations where the conflict cannot be avoided despite your best efforts, you are required to disclose to your client the conflict in writing immediately and seek instruction.

 Conflicts of interest can arise from a variety of sources.
 Common sources of conflicts of interest include secondary employment in the broader real estate sector, duties to multiple clients who have conflicting interests in a transaction and personal relationships.